mjmeilahn/node-master-class/README.md

 # THE NODE.JS MASTER CLASS
-Following along with https://pirple.thinkific.com/ - course is instructed by the talented Leslie Lewis and covers powerful vanilla Node features without the NPM library and/or package.json
+No ExpressJS.
+No NPM.
+No package.json.
+Following along with https://pirple.thinkific.com/ - course is instructed by the talented Leslie Lewis and covers powerful vanilla Node features.
+I initially came by this course from a YouTube ad challenging Node/JS devs to learn Node without the luxuries of ExpressJS, NPM or package.json

 #### Node Version:
 8.11.2+